Employment Opportunities

 - Establish work priorities in a highly organized manner while maintaining flexibility in scheduling and adhering to quality requirements, deadlines and deliverables.

-- Coordinates with Training Fund staff assigned to other programmatic areas to promote programs and services to eligible members.
+- Coordinates with Training Fund staff assigned to other programmatic areas to deliver programs and services, including assisting with the recruitment of eligible members and participants.

 - Acts as an organizational representative in all situations, setting a strong example for other staff regarding professionalism, work expectations, and organizational commitment.